We can’t argue with free money, and we guess you can’t either.

 We’ll double the points for the cash back/bonus rate category since it’s the most important.
 The winner will be the card with the most points.

-During this article we’re going to talk about how much cash back you can get over the course of the year.
-Our estimates are based on the Bureau of Labor Statistics’ 2015 numbers for the income of an average American household.
+In this guide, we’re going to talk about how much cash back you can get over the course of the year.
+Our estimates are based on the Bureau of Labor Statistics’ 2016 numbers for the income of an average American household.
 Here’s what we’re saying the average American spends per year on their card:

 - About $25,000 overall